 Student educational records include all documents containing personally-identifiable information pertaining to students which are maintained by AAHW.
 Maintenance of student records by AAHW conforms to federal regulations under the Family Educational Rights and Privacy Act of 1974 (FERPA), which are designed to protect student privacy.
 Hard-copy student records are kept in administrative offices, in locked file cabinets and/or in office rooms which are locked when not occupied by administrative staff.
-Electronic records are maintained on password-protected computers.
+Electronic records are maintained on password-protected computers and backed up in the cloud on a daily basis.
 Authorized AAHW employees may access student records for the purposes of monitoring academic and clinic performance, maintaining business office records, ordering and disbursing financial aid, and complying with state and federal agencies.
 Enrolled students must keep AAHW informed of their current addresses and phone numbers.